-- Weather - The climate in Chiang Mai is tropical, with mostly high temperatures and abundance of humidity throughout the year.
+- Weather - The climate in Chiang Mai is tropical, with mostly high temperatures and an abundance of humidity throughout the year.
 The best time to visit this city is between November and February.

 - Airports - Chiang Mai International Airport is an international airport serving Chiang Mai, the capital of the Chiang Mai Province in Thailand.
 It is currently the fourth busiest airport in the entire country.
 It is a gateway to Northern Thailand.

-- Travel Insurance - Just like anywhere else, we recommend getting travel insurance when traveling to Chiang Mai, since it covers not only the costs of medical problems, but also theft and loss of valuables.
+- Travel Insurance - Just like anywhere else, we recommend getting travel insurance when traveling to Chiang Mai, since it covers not only the costs of medical problems but also theft and loss of valuables.

 Chiang Mai Weather Averages (Temperatures)